Abdominal Pain Treatment in El Paso and Horizon City, TX

-UCare Urgent Care proudly provides abdominal pain treatment to patients of all ages.
-For more information, call us or request an appointment online.
-We have multiple locations to serve you in El Paso TX, Lee Trevino Drive TX, and nearby areas!
+UCare Urgent Care and Walk-In Clinic proudly provide abdominal pain treatment to patients of all ages.
+For more information, contact us or request an appointment online.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and Lee Trevino Dr. in El Paso TX!

 Table of Contents:

 Whether something isn’t sitting right after a meal or you feel a sharp pain around your belly button, it can often be difficult to know if your abdominal pain is insignificant or something that requires medical attention.
-At UCare Urgent Care, our doctors and medical professionals would be happy to evaluate your abdominal pain and provide any necessary treatment with care and expertise.
+At UCare Urgent Care and Walk-In Clinic, our doctors and medical professionals would be happy to evaluate your abdominal pain and provide any necessary treatment with care and expertise.